beepnl/BEEP/readme.md

 It's key feature is to integrate a user friendly responsive app for manual inspections with automatically measured sensor data.

-Create a login and check the running app at: https://app.beep.nl
+Create a login and check the live app at: https://app.beep.nl You can just make use of the BEEP app, it's free and it will be developed further in the near future.
+If you would like to install it on your own server, or contribute; please read on below.

 # System overview
 ![BEEP System overview](https://github.com/pvgennip/BEEP/raw/master/system-overview.png)

-# Installation of API and APP
+# Installation of API and APP (on your own server)

 ## 1. Clone this repo anywhere you like
 ```git clone https://github.com/pvgennip/BEEP.git```